Classification of Financial Data Using Quantum Support Vector Machine: Conclusion

 \section{Conclusion}

-This study is the first representation of the effect of quantum algorithms on financial datasets.
-The result of this experiment shows the potential of gaining a quantum advantage over classical methods on complex real-world datasets.
+To our knowledge, this study is the first systematic application of quantum kernel methods to the Dhaka Stock Exchange Broad Index.
+The results show the potential of gaining an empirical quantum advantage over classical baselines on complex real-world datasets.

-We utilize an end-to-end framework to document quantum advantage on financial datasets.
+We utilize an end-to-end framework to document empirical quantum advantage on financial datasets.
 In the future, we can study the effects of classically hard-to-simulate kernels on these types of data.
 Practitioners can uncover future research directions that may improve the performance of quantum kernels for these types of datasets.
 Moreover, future research may also open doors to developing custom feature maps specifically designed for financial data characteristics.

-In this work, we demonstrate the practical applicability of quantum machine learning for financial data.
-As quantum hardware continues to improve, the potential for quantum machine learning to revolutionize the finance industry is becoming increasingly apparent.
+In this work, we present a small-scale case study of applying quantum machine learning to financial data.
+As quantum hardware continues to improve, larger and more rigorous studies will clarify how far these techniques can benefit the finance industry.

 The authors would like to thank Dr$.$ Omar Shehab and Sristy Sangskriti for their constant support and supervision throughout the process.